| Handweaving

 speaking, Egypt is famed for its Coptic weaving in addition to papyrus which

 was one of its principal exports in the ancient world.
+During the

 middle kingdom, the ancient Egyptians began to cultivate cotton and named it